 The authors strongly favour the implementation of a structured math and science program at early grade levels with student achievement tests supporting this standpoint.
-As stated, “[t]eachers often believe they are ‘doing math’ through puzzles, blocks and songs.
-But even when such activities do include mathematics, it’s not the main focus; instead, math is embedded in reading or a fine-motor activity.
+As stated, “[t]eachers often believe they are ‘doing math’ through puzzles, blocks and songs-yes, it is sometimes hard to find the “math” or “science” in some interdisciplinary projects undertaken by teachers.
+But even when such activities do include mathematics, it’s not the main focus; instead, math is embedded in reading or a fine-motor activity-agree.
 Evidence suggests that such an approach is ineffective” (p.79).
-Using a learning trajectory model that includes goals (STEM content), developmental progression and instructional activities is promoted throughout the article to provide a structured approach to teaching all areas of STEM.
+Using a learning trajectory model that includes goals (STEM content), developmental progression-do the authors write what they mean by this? and instructional activities is promoted throughout the article to provide a structured approach to teaching all areas of STEM.
 As well, the implementation of what is called the TRIAD model (technology-enhanced, research-based instruction, assessment, and professional development) has proven to show a substantial increase in student achievement.
-As concluded by the authors, younger students are capable of learning and understanding more complex STEM concepts.
+As concluded by the authors, younger students are capable of learning and understanding more complex STEM concepts (is this through the TRIAD method?).
 As stated, “[s]tudents who have fluent and adaptive competencies can propose problems, make connections, and then work out solutions” (p.80).
 The biggest hurdle to overcome, as noted by the authors, is that there is still “much to learn about teaching certain topics in STEM and about the characteristics of curriculum development and professional development that will let children realize their full potential in these critical subjects” (p.91).
+Do they have recommendations for teachers as pulling these would nicely align with the framing posed in your introduction.

 Niess, M. L. (2005).
 Preparing teachers to teach science and mathematics with technology:

 Developing a technology pedagogical content knowledge.
-21(5):509–523.
+Name of journal here, 21(5):509–523.

 This case study focuses on observing five student teachers in middle school and high school practicums assigned to either a science or mathematics class.
 The teacher preparation program has incorporated a TPCK (technology-enhanced pedagogical content knowledge) approach for the purposes of encouraging technology integration into the student teachers’ mindset and teaching practices.
-The case study focuses on a single lesson that each student teacher is required to teach incorporating the use of technology.
+The case study focuses on a single lesson that each student teacher is required to teach incorporating the use of technology-good.
 However, additional information is provided throughout the case study describing both prior and after experiences for each student teacher.
 Each of the five student teachers minimally holds a degree in mathematics or in one or more science areas, with one having a masters degree, and several having work experience.
-In spite of the TPCK approach in the teacher preparation program, only three out of the five student teachers approached their practicum lessons with a positive attitude toward the use of technology.
+In spite of the TPCK approach in the teacher preparation program, only three out of the five student teachers approached their practicum lessons with a positive attitude toward the use of technology-ok interesting.
 Out of these three positive student teachers, one was distinguishably more enthusiastic and had a very supportive and involved overseeing teacher.
 When incorporating technology into their required technology integrated lesson plans, it should be noted that the student teachers were limited to using two data collecting tools: calculator-based ranger or calculator/computer-based laboratory probes.
-Due to this limitation of technology tools, possibly due to minimizing variables in the case study, considerations are raised as to whether or not the two more reluctant teachers would have had a more successful integration of technology had they been given more choice in the types of technology to use.
+Due to this limitation of technology tools, possibly due to minimizing variables in the case study, considerations are raised as to whether or not the two more reluctant teachers would have had a more successful integration of technology had they been given more choice-good analysis in the types of technology to use.